YuChing1204/todolist_frontend/README.md

 The format is JSON.
 Title means the to-do list text, so it’s stored as string.
 Completed is to record if the to-do list item is completed, so it’s stored as boolean.

-Deployment architecture:
+C.  Deployment architecture:
 I chose Heroku to deploy the project because it is free and easier for beginners.
 I separated front end part and back end part to deploy to two different websites.

-What part of this project you had never done before:
+D.  What part of this project you had never done before:
 I never deployed project before.
 However, I think Heroku is a could platform that good for beginners.

-GitHub links:
+E.  GitHub links:
 https://github.com/YuChing1204/todolist_frontend.git
 https://github.com/YuChing1204/todolist_backend.git

-URL of the live deployments:
+F.  URL of the live deployments: https://todolistwebappfrontend.herokuapp.com
-https://todolistwebappfrontend.herokuapp.com